-In Table 1a and 1b, we show the maximum queue length, the total TCP throughput, VBR throughput, ABR throughput, and efficiency for three combinations of the mean and standard deviation.
-Table 1a is for TCP MSS = 512 bytes, while Table 1b is for TCP MSS = 9140 bytes.
+Table 1, and Table 2, show the maximum queue length, the total TCP throughput, and efficiency for three combinations of the mean and standard deviation.
+Table 1 is for TCP MSS = 512 bytes, while Table 2 is for TCP MSS = 9140 bytes.